hiyin/ragomics-doc/source/zh/docs/main/index.md

 ![vid-9](../../img/gif/9.gif)
 If users need an overview of the status of all analysis nodes in the current pipeline, they can refer to the bottom toolbar.
 The toolbar displays the total number of nodes in the current panel, along with counts for nodes that are running, failed, successful, waiting, or under bug-fix debugging.

-Users can click the number next to "Nodes" to open the **Analysis Node Status Panel**.
-When the highlight setting is enabled, clicking any node card in the analysis panel will highlight the corresponding row in the status panel.
+Users can click the total number of nodes (shown in blue) to open the **Analysis Node Status Panel**.
+When the **Highlight** setting is enabled, clicking any node card in the analysis panel will highlight the corresponding row in the status panel.
 Similarly, clicking a node name in the status panel will cause the analysis panel to focus on the corresponding node in the pipeline.

 Additionally, clicking the **View Code** (![detail-code](../../img/analysis-panel/detail.png)) icon next to each node in the status panel allows users to view the code for that specific node.
 ![analysis-dashboard](../../img/analysis-panel/analysis-dashboard.png)